cube3power/atsd/rule-engine/notifications/telegram.md

 ## Overview

-The `TELEGRAM` [notification](../web-notifications.md) provides a built-in capability to send alert messages, alert detail tables, and charts into Telegram groups and channels.
+`TELEGRAM` [notifications](../web-notifications.md) provides a built-in capability to send alert messages, alert detail tables, and charts directly to Telegram groups and channels.
 The integration is based on the [Telegram Bot API](https://core.telegram.org/bots/api).

 ## Prerequisites

-Install and configure the [Web Driver](web-driver.md) in order to enable sending chart screenshots into Telegram.
+Install and configure the [Web Driver](web-driver.md) in order to send chart screenshots into Telegram.

 ## Create Bot